 An inbound email API gives your systems a consistent way to capture new messages, extract useful data, and trigger downstream workflows.
-MailSlurp supports both webhook-first and polling-based implementations, so teams can choose the model that fits their architecture.
+MailSlurp supports both webhook-first and polling-based implementations, so teams can choose the model that fits their architecture and reliability requirements.

 Quick answer